cgonel/Cooking-Recipes/README.md

 # Cooking-Recipes
-Cooking recipes website fetching data from an API.
+Cooking recipes website that fetches data from an API.